What Is A Message Map?

 The better you understand the audience you’re talking to — informed by your buyer personas and audience segments — the easier it is to tell people what’s in it for them.

-By design, a Message Map springs from one core message called your home base.
-Home base is the heart of your message, the one point to emphasize throughout all your communications.
-It’s the one benefit you want people to know clearly – what’s in it for them?
+By design, a Message Map springs from one main message we call the heart of your message (formerly known as home base).
+The heart of your message is the one point to emphasize throughout all your communications, the one benefit you want people to know clearly – what’s in it for them?

 So what does your message need to accomplish in the first 7 seconds?

-It needs to answer the audience’s question What’s in it for me? in your home base, leading with the benefit or benefits your audience will gain.
-Then give people 3 reasons to believe your home base, which we call positive points.
+It needs to answer the audience’s question, What’s in it for me?, in the heart of your message, leading with the benefit or benefits your audience stands to gain.
+Once people know what’s in it for them, they seek reasons to believe you.
+Then give people 3 reasons to believe the heart of your message, which we call positive points.

 Here’s the anatomy of a 7-second Message Map:

-It will take time and repetition for people to learn, remember and believe your home base message.
+It will take time and repetition for people to learn, remember and believe the heart of your message.

 Make your customer the hero.
 Your company or brand is the guide that enables the hero to succeed.
 Always focus on the benefits the hero-customer will gain from your brand’s guidance.

-As you repeat your home base message, feel free to keep it fresh with variations.
+As you repeat the heart of your message, feel free to keep it fresh with variations.
 Don’t parrot it word for word like an overtrained politician.

-As you deliver one consistent message over time, you give your message time to sink in with each person in your audience.
+As you deliver your main message consistently over time, you give your message time to sink in with each person in your audience.
 Your messaging gains credibility over time.
 Why?

 Because consistent messaging earns a special place in human brains, in a person’s place cells – where brains store information that does not change.